mdyzma/mdyzma.github.io/_posts/2017-10-14-python-app-and-jenkins.md

 Two types of testing are essential:

 1. Unit tests (`pytest` or `unittest`)
-1. Acceptance tests (`behave`)
+1. Integration tests (`behave`)

 In case of more complex software integration tests may be added to the list.
-According to agile "outside-in" approach first we should write acceptance tests (more general test), then precise unit tests (classic TDD).
+According to agile "outside-in" approach first we should write integration tests (more general test), then precise unit tests (classic TDD).
 Test results will be stored for comparison.
 JUnit plugin gives quick and easy access to the tests.

 ### Unit tests